The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 He went to Cairo and apologized to the world for America's behavior.

-So what you start to see is a lot of action from the Obama administration, which points to the fact that they um were systematically weakening America's power on the world stage.
+So what you start to see is a lot of action from the Obama administration, which points to the fact that they were systematically weakening America's power on the world stage.

-They're the very same people carrying out this policy.
+Again, they're the very same people carrying out this policy.

-right, who have lied uh to the American people and lied to the world and lied to the men under their command who know better and who have uh no integrity whatsoever, and um who uh literally had American citizens at the gates in Kabul and denied them access and denied them entry, and have since lied about that, by the way.
+And then you have, you know, just pathetic, corrupt people like Major General Donahue and McKenzie and Millie and Austin, General Lloyd Austin, these absolutely reprehensible cowards, right, who have lied to the American people and lied to the world and lied to the men under their command who know better and who have no integrity whatsoever and who literally had American citizens

-And you know, who every time I say this feed to their stooges and the Pentagon press corps, you know, a counter narrative, that is just false.
+And, you know, who every time I say this, feed to their stooges and the Pentagon Press Corps, you know, a counter narrative that is just false.

 I have text messages, okay, General Donahue.